Anirudhpsr/real-time-dashboard/README.md

 - AI tools were utilized to generate boilerplate code for the React components and FastAPI routes.
 - Modifications were made to enhance functionality, such as adding error handling and improving the user interface.
 - The custom hook `useWebSocket` was generated with AI assistance and then refined to better manage WebSocket connections.
+- **Claude** was used to assist with frontend design, providing suggestions and improvements for the user interface.

 This README provides a comprehensive overview of the project, its setup, and its technical choices.
 For further details, please refer to the individual component and service documentation within the project.